SAUERKRAUT

 Sauerkraut should be eaten raw as an ingredient in salads.
 You can also eat it cooked as a stuffing for dumplings or croquettes.
 Cooked sauerkraut goes well with mushrooms and peas.
 Sauerkraut is also used to make a delicious and healthy soup.

-Remember, if you have never eaten fermented food before, it’s important to not overdose on them right off the bat — take your time and build your tolerance up to sauerkraut if you’ve never had it before.
+Please note, if you have never eaten fermented food before, it’s important not to overdose — take your time and build your tolerance up to sauerkraut if you’ve never had it before.
 Start by eating a tablespoon a day, then progress to two, until you feel comfortable eating a full cup serving.

 Sauerkraut contains a large amount of sodium, so people suffering from arterial hypertension, people suffering from kidneys and people with cardiovascular diseases and chronic diseases of the digestive system should not eat it in excess.
 The sodium content of sauerkraut can be reduced by either rinsing it one-two times in cold water before consuming it, or by boiling it and then draining the water.

-If you have any concerns whether sauerkraut is good for you because of your health condition look for an advise of dietitian or your GP.
+If you have any concerns about whether sauerkraut is suitable for you due to a health condition, consult a dietitian or your GP.

 SAUERKRAUT SALAD (for two persons)